docker/docs/content/engine/security/_index.md

 ## Control groups

-Control Groups are another key component of Linux Containers.
+Control Groups are another key component of Linux containers.
 They implement resource accounting and limiting.
 They provide many useful metrics, but they also help ensure that each container gets its fair share of memory, CPU, disk I/O; and, more importantly, that a